As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 “The types of sugars in nectar are specific to bird-pollinated plants versus insect or mammal-pollinated plants,” explains O’Brien.
 To keep their best pollinators coming back, the plants provide just what those organisms need for their own survival.
 Insect pollinators prefer simple sugars, like fructose and glucose, which are easier for their bodies to break down and use.
 Hummingbirds, however, have a thirst for sucrose, which is essentially white table sugar.

-“Hummingbirds have taste buds much more like our taste buds, compared to most insects,” says Sheri Williamson, director/naturalist at the Southeastern Arizona Bird Observatory, who has been studying hummingbirds for the last 20 years.
+“Hummingbirds have taste buds much more like our taste buds, compared to most insects,” says Sheri Williamson, director/naturalist at the Southeastern Arizona Bird Observatory, who has been studying hummingbirds for more than 20 years.
 It’s not that hummingbirds won’t use simpler sugars, but their physiology allows them to break down the sucrose molecules and “get more bang for their buck,” says Williamson.
 With wings that beat 50 times per second and a heart that races with over 1,000 beats per minute, hummingbirds burn a lot fuel to power their frenetic lifestyle.

 Hummingbirds have an acute sense of taste that guides them to the most sucrose-rich flowers, but the flowers also provide more overt cues.
 Salvias with red, pink or orange flowers are waving a flag that hails hummingbirds from the sky.
 Bird vision is attuned to these long wavelength tones, meaning they look brighter and more alluring to their eyes.
 Meanwhile, insects find those colors rather drab and dull and gravitate toward blues and purples.